 Teaching maths in early years

-On this page Cathy Gunning explore what maths looks like and means for the early years, hopefully giving you some encouragement and impetus to exlplore more and discover a new love of maths teaching if you have not had that before.
+What does maths in the early years look like and what does it mean to teach it?
+Cathy Gunning explores and aims to giving you some encouragement and impetus to explore more and discover a new love of maths teaching if you have not had that before.

 I heard this term for the first time during the Early Education Annual Conference 2017 from Elizabeth Carruthers.
 She is a headteacher doing PhD research in this area and shared her findings in a presentation at the conference.
 She explains that how we teach maths to children is about our pedagogy and how we view children as learners.
 If we understand children to be full of experiences and knowledge, then we can respect it and build on it.
 How we regard maths is also important.
 If we are open and view maths not as rigidly having right or wrong answers then we can teaech it in a different way.

 Elizabeth explains that the term open maths came from discussions with “real teachers in real classrooms”.
 She encourages us to look at maths from the whole.
 To see it as infinite and huge rather than narrow and limiting.
 So for example, as well as breaking down counting into parts 1-5 and 5-10, help children to see maths in context and let them ask and answer big questions like “what is the biggest number?”
 In her blog, Elizabeth states